ivancolomer/LGxEDU/README.md

 The Liquid Galaxy for Education project has two parts:

 - LiquidGalaxy on ChromeBooks: A complete installation guide to make LiquidGalaxy work on Chromebooks.
+Found here: [Wiki](https://github.com/ivancolomer/LGxEDU/wiki/LiquidGalaxy-on-ChromeBooks-Installation)

 - An Android Application designed for tablets from 7 to 10 inches that runs the educational app.
 This Android App also includes the GSoC 2016 project developed by Ivan Josa: [https://github.com/navijo/Liquid-Galaxy-POIs-Controller/](https://github.com/navijo/Liquid-Galaxy-POIs-Controller/)